 Camp Layouts

-The layout plan is a diagram that serves several key purposes:
+A camp layout is a diagram that serves several key purposes:

 • It will help you design and build your camp